vgno/ably/README.md

 ### HTML & CSS APIs

-The HTML & CSS APIs make it possible to write an A/B test almost entirely in HTML or CSS.
-They also help avoid the flickering effect when showing/hiding/manipulating DOM elements via Javascript.
+The goal is to describe A/B variants entirely in HTML & CSS.

-This is achieved by making the browser able to style elements early, before the DOM is even fully loaded.
+Using the HTML & CSS APIs helps avoid the flickering effect when manipulating DOM elements via Javascript.
+This is achieved by empowering the browser to style elements early, while the DOM is still parsed.

 #### HTML API